ShadyHippo/rpiz2w-pihole-nginx-public/README.md

 # rpiz2w-pihole-nginx-public
+## DISCLAIMER: I wrote this from my memory and (very detailed) notes.
+I may have missed something, don't YOLO your WiFI on this if you don't know what your doing at all.
+I'm not responsible ;)
 ## IPVlan pihole and nginx on ipvlan stable rpi config

 This took me forever fighting this and I can't be the only one who wants it so here you go internet...
 I sincerely hope this helps someone else as well.